 Effects of Serotonin Syndrome

 Serotonin signalling resulting from interactions between Zoloft and herbal supplements causes a number of symptoms and can even prove fatal.
-As the amount of serotonin in the brain increases to dangerous levels, you might feel disoriented or irritable, suffer from muscle twitches or rigidity, feel abnormally warm, and begin to sweat profusely.
+As the amount of serotonin in the brain increases to dangerous levels, you might feel disoriented or irritable, experience muscle twitches or rigidity, feel abnormally warm, and begin to sweat profusely.
 Left untreated, serotonin syndrome can lead to a coma and eventually cause nervous system damage.

 Never take supplements in combination with Zoloft without approval from your doctor.
 In addition to dangerous herb interactions, other dietary supplements might also increase the risk of serotonin syndrome if taken in combination with Zoloft.
 For example, both 5-HT and L-tryptophan serve as precursors for serotonin and increase serotonin levels, and therefore might prove harmful to take with SSRI medications.
 Notify your doctor if you take any herbs or supplements before taking Zoloft, and seek medical attention if you develop side effects after consuming dietary supplements with Zoloft.